ADT Medical Alert: Costs, Systems, and Plans

 Extra Users | $14.99 one-time |

-Although ADT does not offer as many different systems as Medical Guardian or MobileHelp—they cover all the basics.
+Although ADT does not offer as many different systems as Medical Guardian or MobileHelp, it still covers all the basics.
 You can choose between three different systems, keeping you safe in your home, outside, or somewhere in between.
 You also have the option of adding fall detection for $11 a month in the event that you can’t get to a button during emergencies.

 FYI: If you want to see more of our hands-on experience with these systems, check out our full ADT medical alert review.

-The Medical Alert Plus System is slightly more advanced than the Medical Alert Basic system because it has a slightly larger range of coverage at 600-feet and provides coverage both in and around the home.
-This system is also cellular-based.
-That’s right, no landline is needed.
-Therefore, this system is great for those who have a strong cellular service in their home and prefer to do yard activities, like reading outdoors, playing with the dog, or gardening.
+The Medical Alert Plus System is a cellular-based option, slightly more advanced than the Medical Alert Basic system, offering 600-foot coverage both in and around the home.
+No landline is needed, making it ideal for those with strong cellular service who enjoy yard activities like reading outdoors, playing with the dog, or gardening.

 Medical Alert Basic System | Medical Alert Plus System | On-The-Go Medical Alert System | |